 Las Vegas is one of the top vacation spots in the world and has more entertainment options than you can shake a stick at.
-But if you’ve done any research on hotels, restaurants and attractions in Las Vegas lately, you may be wondering why it’s become such an expensive place to visit?
+But if you’ve done any research on hotels, restaurants, and attractions in Vegas lately, you may be wondering why it’s become such an expensive place to visit?

 Las Vegas has become more expensive because it used to make most of its money from gambling, and prices on hotels, food, and attractions were kept artificially low to bring in more visitors.
-Today, Las Vegas attracts a lot of non-gaming tourists, and because of this, the prices for everything else had to rise to continue to make a profit.
+Today, Vegas attracts a lot of non-gaming tourists, and because of this, the prices for everything else had to rise to continue to make a profit.

 In this article, you’ll find out just how expensive Las Vegas is for tourists these days.
 Also, I’ll show you a historical comparison of the prices over the years, as well as a brief analysis of why the prices are so high today, and where you can still find deals.
 So, keep reading to find out more!

 Las Vegas Used to Be Cheap To Visit

-Las Vegas used to be cheap.
-What happened?
+Vegas used to be cheap.
+What happened?!

 Twenty years ago, Las Vegas was considered to be a relatively cheap tourist destination.
-It was almost exclusively a gambling town where people would come to enjoy themselves for the weekend and these visitors would blow a lot of money in the casinos.
-Everything else in Las Vegas was kept inexpensive to make it an attractive destination.
+It was almost exclusively a gambling town where people would come to enjoy themselves for the weekend, and these visitors would blow a lot of money in the casinos.
+Everything else in Vegas was kept inexpensive to make it an attractive destination.

 While the town did offer some luxurious accommodations and entertainment, the real reason someone vacationed in Las Vegas was for the gambling.
 This was before Native American casinos started springing up all over the country.
-If you wanted to gamble, there were only a couple of places to go and Las Vegas was always the top choice.
+If you wanted to gamble, there were only a couple of places to go, and Vegas was always the top choice.

 Rise of the Las Vegas Resort

-Because gaming was such a money maker, prices for hotel rooms, food and entertainment were kept low to attract the most visitors possible.
+Because gaming was such a money maker, prices for hotel rooms, food, and entertainment were kept low to attract the most visitors possible.

 This is the profit model that Las Vegas was built on, but something happened in 1989 that changed Vegas completely.
 Legendary casino operator Steve Wynn opened The Mirage, Las Vegas’s first true resort property.